- Print this page

 Egg graders that use non-reticulated water in the washing of eggs must have the water quality tested in accordance with the NSW Food Safety Schemes Manual.

-- have any analysis paid for at the licence holder’s expense
+- Any analysis is at the licence holder’s expense.

 Inspections & audits

-Egg graders will be routinely inspected by the Food Authority for compliance with requirements.
+Egg graders will be routinely audited by the Food Authority for compliance with requirements.

 Compliance or regulatory action will be taken if required.